SalesforceAIResearch/xLAM/actionstudio/examples/trainings/README.md

 bash sft_data_verifier.sh
 ```

+### Model Training

+❤️ This section shows how to launch training jobs.

+Each time a run starts, its complete hyper-parameters and settings are automatically saved—tagged with a unique model-save ID—in [model_config_files](./model_config_files/) for easy reference and reproducibility.

 #### Single-Node Full Fine-Tuning
 Train the model via full fine-tuning with bfloat16 precision on a single node: